crazyants/custom-auth-site/docs/overview.md

 ## User Id

-The user id that the Relativity Authentication Bridge uses must be unique, consistent, and never reused for any other user.
+The user id that the Relativity Authentication Bridge issues must be unique, consistent, and never reused for any other user.

 ## Authentication Scenarios